-It’s first important to establish what your goals are for your basement and if the effort and cost of the project will be worth it in the end.
-For most of us, when we think of a basement, we think “storage space” or “laundry room,” but this sometimes underrated room has so much more potential than that.
+Absolutely!
+For most of us, when we think of a basement, we think of a plain ol’ storage space or laundry room, but this underrated area has so much more potential than that.
 It could be an additional guest room, home office, or workshop.
-Maybe an in-house movie theater, private speak-easy, or family game room.
+Maybe an in-house movie theater, private library, or family game room.
 A home gym is a great option, too.
-Regardless of which of these basement renovation ideas you decide to run with, by finishing your basement you’ll be adding usable space and valuable square footage to your home.
+Regardless of which of these basement renovation ideas you decide to run with, by finishing your basement, you’ll be adding usable space and valuable square footage to your home.
 It’s a win-win!

 Need more convincing?
-A basement renovation will add significant value to your house.
-If you’re planning to sell soon, a finished basement can get you a sale of full asking price, versus a lowball number.
-A renovation or remodel, too, can create more living space.
-From an extra bedroom to a Man Cave or She Shed, the ideas are endless.
+A basement renovation has the potential to add significant value to your house.
+If you’re planning to sell soon, a finished basement can mean the difference between full asking price (or more!) and a lowball offer.
 And the return on investment (ROI)?
-It’s about 70%.
-We’ll get to that later in this article.
+It’s up to 80 percent.
+More on that later, though.

 - Get your home’s foundation checked.
 Assessing its condition can give you a good foundation (pun intended) before starting any major renovations.

 - Identify code violations.
 You’ll likely need to bring a pro in for this step, but it’s a necessary expense.
 The last thing you want is to find out after renovating that something is violating local residential building codes and needs to be redone.
 They’ll be able to not only identify potential violations, but they’ll also know how to fix them.

 - Determine your permitting requirements.
 Every house and housing community is different, so do your due diligence and find out what you need to get started.
 Eliminate water issues.
 Find and repair all leaks.
 And refresh piping, if necessary.

 - Check for efficiency.
 Insulate properly — especially if you’ll be using your basement space as a guest suite or workspace.